IBM/SalesEnablement-L3-Guidance/docs/using MkDocs/02 Clone your git repository.md

 1. Open a terminal on your Mac.
 2. Create a working directory for your repositories.

 I chose ~/Documents/MKDOCS.
 Probably not the most logical choice.
-Ssince that is where mine is any screen images I put in here will show that.
+Since that is where mine is any screen images I put in here will show that.

 ```
 mkdir ~/Documents/MKDOCS